jlomako/hospital-occupancy-tracker-R/README.md

 * data source wasn't available from Sep 15-19, replaced missing data with data from pdfscraper
 * created new yml file that reads packages from renv.lock
 * bot runs on ubuntu now
+* bot has been retired and replaced by a faster version.
+It's still operational as of February 8th, 2023